bluwy/website/src/posts/2024-08-17-im-tired-of-node-builtin-apis/index.md

 parseArgs({ strict: false })
 ```

-It works well at most times, but slowly you may also hit edge cases like this:
+It works well at most times, but slowly you may hit edge cases like this:

 <!-- prettier-ignore -->
 ```js